AlexanderDilthey/MHC-PRG/README.md

 2. Open the makefile and modify the path to Bamtools (incl. include, src and the Bamtools object files)
 3. Sometimes required: insert a correct path to zlib.

 A simple "make all" should then be sufficient to build the C++ components of the pipeline.

+#### Compiler

 If you run into problems, check that your compiler has support for openMP and C++11 (we use G++ 4.7.2).

+We have received reports that there are compilation issues with G++ 5.1, but haven't been able to reproduce these yet - if you run into problems, please let us know!

 ## Running MHC-PRG